-Mortgage and Housing Corporation or other private mortgage default insurers.
-Region is based upon the address of the property mortgaged.
-The Atlantic provinces are comprised of Newfoundland and Labrador, Prince Edward Island, Nova Scotia and New Brunswick, and B.C. and territories are comprised of British Columbia, Nunavut, Northwest (2) Territories and Yukon.
+(2) Region is based upon the address of the property mortgaged.
+The Atlantic provinces are comprised of Newfoundland and Labrador, Prince Edward Island, Nova Scotia and New Brunswick, and B.C. and territories are comprised of British Columbia, Nunavut, Northwest Territories and Yukon.

-Total consolidated residential mortgages in Canada of \$354 billion (October 31, 2020 - \$319 billion) includes \$11 billion (October 31, 2020 - \$10 billion) of mortgages with commercial clients in Canadian Banking, of which \$8 billion (October 31, 2020 - \$7 billion) are insured mortgages, and \$18 billion (October 31, 2020 - \$18 billion) of residential mortgages held for securitization purposes in Capital (3) Markets.
+(3) Total consolidated residential mortgages in Canada of \$354 billion (October 31, 2020 - \$319 billion) includes \$11 billion (October 31, 2020 - \$10 billion) of mortgages with commercial clients in Canadian Banking, of which \$8 billion (October 31, 2020 - \$7 billion) are insured mortgages, and \$18 billion (October 31, 2020 - \$18 billion) of residential mortgages held for securitization purposes in Capital Markets.
 All of the residential mortgages held for securitization purposes are insured (October 31, 2020 - all insured).